-Teaching award that allows scholars of all levels to teach courses in their area of specialization at a Mexican university.
-Courses will conducted in English.
-Spanish not required for this program.
+Award that allows scholars with at least three years of university teaching experience to offer up to two courses at a Mexican university in a U.S. Studies related subject.
+Courses will be conducted in English.
+Spanish is not required for this program.
 Recommended candidates will be interviewed in English.

 U.S. Studies Chair at Universidad de Guadalajara (UDG):

 The Fulbright-García Robles U.S. Studies Chair grantee will be hosted by the Center of North American Studies to teach a graduate course in order to generate new knowledge about U.S. history, politics and other topics as well as build bi-national collaborations between U.S. and Mexican scholars, and mentor Mexican students.
 UDG is a renowned higher education institution that currently has 15 campuses, 1 virtual university and 60 high schools.
 UDG is notable for being one of the most important and active Mexican Universities, with over 700 distinguished researchers in all areas of knowledge.
 Additionally, the university has a solid understanding of the legislation, norms and procedures to create, adapt and follow, in order to have simultaneous international programs running of almost any kind, especially graduate's student mobility, academic mobility, staff mobility, research programs, internationalization at home, or the internationalization of the curricula.
 Course to be taught in English.

 UDG is interested in any topic related to the United States and/or its relationship with Mexico.
 For more information on the University please visit the web site http://www.udg.mx/en.